Celebane/Roll/README.md

-DnD Dice roller\
+# DnD Dice roller\
 \
 A script to simulate dice rolls with any combination\
 combination of dice types and both positive and\
 negative modifiers.\
 \
+# Parameters
-Any Dice type can specified.\
+Any Dice type can specified as a parameter.\
 Dice types must be specified in the following formats:\
 1d4\
 1d6+1\